FrancescoZumo/midi-emotion-primer-continuation/readme.md

 The code is based on the pre-trained Music transformer proposed and publicly shared by Sulun et al. : https://github.com/serkansulun/midi-emotion

-More details can be found in the thesis manuscript (TODO link once article/thesis is published)

 ## Usage